GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Implementation Report

 This report describes all the steps and techniques used to load and  pre-processing an dataset of the German Traffic Signs, to train and evalutate a ConvNet to predict and reconize the signs labels.
-Below is describes the ahrdware as well the enrironment used in the project.
+Below is described the hardware as well the environment used in the project.

 Processor:Intel® Core™ i5-5200U CPU @ 2.20GHz × 4